myanmartools/zawgyi-unicode-converter-native/release-notes/v2.0.1/README.md

 ## Changes

-* Update fonts to correctly display Zagyi text
+* Update font assets to correctly display some Zawgyi text
 * Update dependencies
 * Fix some bugs